shivvo/anvil/README.md

 ## What does this add?

-This project aims to add (at minimum) to following to your Windows computer:
+This project adds (at minimum) to following to your Windows computer:
    - VirtualBox - for running your LDE inside a virtual machine
    - Vagrant - to provision your LDE and manage some startup tasks

 VirtualBox and Vagrant together build virtual machines where fine-tuning development environments can be kept separate from your main operating system install.

 ## Install

 1. Install **VirtualBox** and the **VirtualBox Extension Pack** from [it's website](https://www.virtualbox.org/wiki/Downloads)
 2. Install **Vagrant** from [it's website](https://www.vagrantup.com/)
    * **Note**: On Windows 7, Vagrant will hang during usage if PowerShell is not up to date.
 There's two options to alleviate the issue